 She has been heard as a soloist in performances at the Brooklyn Academy of Music, Lincoln Center Festival, New-York Historical Society, 92nd Street Y, Symphony Space, Mannes College of Music, Steirischer Herbst Festival (Austria), and with Meet the Composer, INTIME International Symposium, Westchester Chorale, Concordia Orchestra, Colorado Springs Symphony, Brooklyn Philharmonic, Dallas Symphony, Oakland Symphony, San Jose Symphony, Florida Philharmonic, Istanbul Philharmonic, Orchester der deutschen Oper Berlin, Tokyo City Philharmonic, Orquestra del Teatro Colón (Buenos Aires), Orchestra dell'Opera di Genova, Orchester der Stadt Münster, Südwestdeutsche Philharmonie, Symphonie-Orchester Graunke, Munich, Alt-Wiener-Strauss-Ensemble, Vienna Operetten-Bühne, Orchestra of The 92nd Street Y, and Walla Walla Symphony.
 She has sung solo recitals in England, France, Germany, Italy, and Switzerland, as well as throughout the U.S.

 Her global performance/lecture tour of the Yiddish Folksong Project (exclusive performances of the arrangements by the late conductor-arranger-composer Robert De Cormier) has brought her to the U.S. (New York, Portsmouth, Chicago, San Antonio), the UK (London, Leeds, Cambridge, Coventry, Manchester, Nottingham, Bristol, York, Bath, Wolverhampton, Rugby), as well as Warsaw (Poland), and Bratislava (Slovakia).
-In January 2020, her recording of eighteen (Volume I) of the forty-four Yiddish folksong arrangements by De Cormier will be released.
-The recording will be accompanied by the newly published anthology of the same eighteen songs.
-The Anthology, Volume I will also be the first-ever pedagogically conceived edition of Yiddish folksong arrangements intended for trained singers and voice tutors.
+In January 2020, her recording of eighteen (Volume I) of the forty-eight Yiddish folksong arrangements by De Cormier was released.
+The recording is accompanied by the newly published anthology of the same eighteen songs.
+The Anthology, Volume I is also the first-ever pedagogically conceived edition of Yiddish folksong arrangements intended for trained singers and voice tutors.

 Born in Texas, Ms. Janes-Yaffé received her degrees in Vocal Performance and Music Education from Southern Methodist University, and, soon after, was engaged as a full-time principal soprano at the opera house in Münster, Germany.